TDAmeritrade/stumpy/README.rst

 Contributing
 ------------

-We welcome contributions in any form!
+We welcome `contributions <https://github.com/TDAmeritrade/stumpy/CONTRIBUTING.md>`_ in any form!
 Assistance with documentation, particularly expanding tutorials, is always welcome.
-To contribute please fork the project, make your changes, and submit a pull request.
+To contribute please `fork the project<https://github.com/TDAmeritrade/stumpy/fork>`_, make your changes, and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.

 ----------
 References